 - have lost income because you were required to care for someone who has been affected by COVID-19

-Assets will not be taken into account for JobSeeker Payment until September 2020.
-This means you can get JobSeeker Payment even if you or your partner have a lot of assets (the things you own, like your car and the money you have in the bank).
+The assets test for JobSeeker Payment, Youth Allowance and Parenting Payment has been suspended until September 2020.
+That means you can currently get JobSeeker even if you or your partner have a lot of assets (the things you own, like your car and the money you have in the bank).

-Some of the waiting periods that normally apply to JobSeeker Payment have been waived during the COVID-19 arrangements, including:
+Some of the waiting periods that normally apply to JobSeeker Allowance (and some other payments) have been temporarily waived: